 The Independent also features informed commentary, though we generally do not accept submissions from declared candidates for public office or sitting elected officials.
 Contact Editor-in-Chief Jason Hancock at [email protected] with submissions.
 Please include links and sourcing to expedite fact-checking.

-Rudi Keller covers the state budget, energy and the legislature.
-He’s spent 22 of his 30 years in journalism covering Missouri government and politics, most recently as the news editor of the Columbia Daily Tribune.
-Keller has won awards for spot news and investigative reporting.
+Rudi Keller covers the state budget and the legislature.
+A graduate of the University of Missouri School of Journalism, he spent 22 of his 32 years in journalism covering Missouri government and politics for the Columbia Daily Tribune, where he won awards for spot news and investigative reporting.

-Rebecca Rivas covers civil rights, criminal justice and immigration.
-She has been reporting in Missouri since 2001, most recently as senior reporter and video producer at the St. Louis American, the nation’s leading African-American newspaper
+Rebecca Rivas is a multimedia reporter who covers Missouri's cannabis industry.
+A graduate of the University of Missouri School of Journalism, she has been reporting in Missouri since 2001, including more than a decade as senior reporter and video producer at the St. Louis American, the nation’s leading African-American newspaper.